-Pulled pork is one of those recipes that cooks shy away from—it can seem intimidating, considering the reputation it has gained in the Southern United States.
-People travel far and wide for the best pulled pork sandwiches or work years to perfect their award-winning recipe.
-As daunting as pulled pork may appear, however, it is actually one of the easiest barbecue recipes to master.
+Pulled pork is one of those recipes that cooks shy away from.
+It can seem intimidating, considering the reputation it has gained in the Southern United States.
+People travel far and wide for the best pulled-pork sandwiches or work years to perfect their award-winning recipe.
+As daunting as pulled pork might seem, however, it is actually one of the easiest barbecue recipes to master.

 The Shoulder Cut

 The most common cut for making pulled pork is the shoulder.
 The pork shoulder is the entire front leg and shoulder of a hog.
 In your grocery store, you will usually find this divided into two cuts, the Boston butt (also known as the Boston roast), and the picnic roast.
 Contrary to what the name implies, the butt comes from the upper part of the front shoulder and not the rear of the pig.

 A full pork shoulder should weigh between 12 and 16 pounds.
 It will have a bone and joint plus a good helping of fat and collagen.
 Because of the intense fat marbling, pork shoulder doesn't dry as quickly as other pieces of meat.

 The process of smoking causes the collagen to break down into simple sugars making the meat sweet and tender.
 In addition, during these long hours of smoking, much of the fat will melt away, keeping the meat moist.
 (Some experts will tell you that the way to determine when the pork is done, is to take it out of the smoker when most of the fat is gone.)
 This means you can skip all the traditional rubs, mops, and sauces and the pork will stand alone on the flavors of the meat and the smoke.